-With the freeze-thaw cycles our foundations go through within a year, they become subjected to a lot of stress.
+With the freeze-thaw cycles, our foundations go through within a year, they become subject to a lot of stress.
 If your foundation is cracked, these cycles only worsen the situation and the foundation will no longer be resistant to the water in the ground – which will then cause water to penetrate into your basement walls.
 If your land is inclined on a negative – when facing your home – these types of issues will only worsen as gravity will push the water towards your foundation walls.

 Protecting your home from water infiltration: How-to

 When you get a new french drain installed, the specialized contractor will also add a new waterproofing membrane on your foundation.
 This membrane has an important function: it’s the last barrier protecting your home from water accumulation.
-Its coat-like properties ensures your foundation stays dry, no matter how much water accumulates.
+Its coat-like properties ensure your foundation stays dry, no matter how much water accumulates.

 Caulking your Windows and Doors